Where does the bus leave from?

 - If on the rare occasion that the bus is delayed or cancelled at extreme short notice on the morning of the pick-up, every attempt will be made to contact the older people and inform them.
 The guide will also be at the pick-up point to inform the older people as well.

-- If the bus arrives at a pick-up point and more older people are there than booked, the guide will permit those people to board on a first-come first served basis if there are available seats on the bus.
+- If the bus arrives at a pick-up point and more people are there than booked, the guide will permit those people to board on a first-come first served basis if there are available seats on the bus.
 The guide will inform these older people of the booking procedure and that they must pre-book their seat next time.

 - If the bus arrives at the pick-up point and a person is waiting to board the bus who has not pre-booked and who is in the guide’s opinion under 50, the guide will inform that person that the bus is for older people.
 If there are seats available then on this one occasion only, they can board, but in future they will not be allowed to do so as the bus is an older people’s bus service.

 - This bus service is for older people.
-In order for the service to be used appropriately, identification will be checked and those who use the service inappropriately will be informed of the Conditions of Use.
+In order for the service to be used appropriately, identification will be checked and those who use the service inappropriately will be informed of the conditions of use.